 - Save up to 30 per cent off your premiums if you’re in good health

-- Receive a benefit for up to two years while you recover
+- Receive a benefit for up to 24 months while you recover

 - Optional extra cover for Involuntary Unemployment and Permanent Disability